Code-Institute-Submissions/janeyrinn-jp_trading_AprResub/README.md

 #### Wireframes
 A mock up of how the site will be layed out is available here via ![Wire Frames](assets/read_me/wire_frames.pdf).
+*Please note: To open any links in this document in a new browser tab, please press `CTRL + Click`.*

 #### Color Scheme
 ![Color Swatch](assets/read_me/color_swatch.png)